stride3d/stride-docs/en/manual/game-studio/panels/asset-preview.md

 TODO: IMAGE

-When viewing a material, it gets placed on a simple model, like a sphere.
-You can chose from one of the available models using the buttons at the top of the window.
+By default when viewing a material, it's displayed as a sphere.
+You can change this by selecting from one of the shapes at the top of the panel.

 TODO: IMAGE